CQAR Guide

 One platform, two assessment layers

-The pipeline adapts to your role
+The pipeline adapts to the role

 Kanban columns shift based on the role's product type so the team only sees stages that matter.